pslisko/performa365docs/docs/howto/work_with_courses.rst

 #. **Name** is required and must be unique.
 The system will notify the user if a course with the same name already exists.
 #. **Description** is optional.
 It is aimed at learners and displayed on course's homepage.
 Therefore, it should contain information such as curriculum, requirements, duration, etc.
 #. **Business areas** is required.
 More than one business area can be selected when creating new course.
-To be able to choose business areas from the list, they must first be created by :ref:`Education Process Administrator <education_process_administrator>`.
+To be able to choose business areas from the list, they must first be created by :ref:`Education Process Admin <education_process_administrator>`.
 To learn more go to: :ref:`How to > Manage Business Areas <manage_business_areas>`.
 #. **Primary delivery model** describes how the course is executed.
 It is a required, single choice field.
-The catalog administrator must choose between three options: *classroom*, *virtual (e-learning)* and *blended learning*.
+The catalog admin must choose between three options: *classroom*, *virtual (e-learning)* and *blended learning*.
 #. **Languages** are optional and more than one can be chosen from the drop-down menu.
 #. **Owners** are selected by typing at least 3 characters in the text field to start the search.
 Search returns display name and e-mail of users.
 More than one user can be selected from this list as a course owner.
 This field is required.
 #. **Visibility** is a required field which determines how the course is displayed in the catalog.
 To learn more visit :ref:`How to > Use the catalog <courses>`.